ethereum-optimism/community-hub/src/docs/useful-tools/networks.md

 <summary><b>Additional parameters</b></summary>

-These parameters are mostly useful to people responsible for running and administring network nodes.
+These parameters are mostly useful to people responsible for running and administering network nodes.

 | Parameter      | Value |
 | -------------- | ----- |